Duncan Barkes: Writing career

 He has written columns for many newspapers including the Daily Express, where he wrote articles on a number of political and social issues.
 He has also written a syndicated newspaper column.
 It started off as the "Barkes At Large" column and it ran for seven years in various newspapers across West Sussex.
 The column tackled a wide range of issue and often sparked controversy.
 Barkes has also written his own book titled The Dumbing Down Of Britain.
 He is a member of the Chartered Institute of Journalists.

 Broadcasting career

-His broadcasting career spans over 25 years and includes regional and commercial stations such as V2 Radio, Spirit FM, Jazz FM, BBC Southern Counties Radio, Radio City, Radio City Talk, Talksport, and LBC.
+His broadcasting career spans over 25 years and includes regional and commercial stations such as Nation Easy Radio, V2 Radio, Spirit FM, Jazz FM, BBC Southern Counties Radio, Radio City, Radio City Talk, Talksport, and LBC.
 Barkes did not renew his contract with LBC; he instead decided to join BBC Radio London on 5 July 2015 to present "London's Late Night Radio Phone-in".
 In 2015, Barkes was nominated in the ‘Radio Programme of the Year’ category as part of the Broadcasting Press Guild Awards facing competition from BBC Radio 4 and BBC Five Live.
 During his time at Radio London he achieved record high audience figures in the late night slot.